Alice Walker: Beauty in Truth

 Alice Walker: Beauty in Truth is a documentary film directed by Pratibha Parmar, made by Kali Films production company.
 The film follows the life of the Pulitzer Prize-winning author, poet and activist Alice Walker.
 Shooting began in May 2011.
-It was aired on the BBC on Monday July 8, 2013, and on PBS on February 7, 2014.
+The documentary was first aired on BBC Four television on Sunday July 7, 2013, and on PBS on February 7, 2014.

-Alice Walker and Pratibha Palmer have previously collaborated on A Place of Rage and Warrior Marks.
+Alice Walker and Pratibha Parmar have previously collaborated on A Place of Rage and Warrior Marks.